shieldgenerator7/CreatureCombat/CreatureCombatWyl.md

 Each player has a Rest zone, where their creatures go to rest between battles.

-Whenever a creature gets put in your hand or your army, it loses all counters.
+Whenever a creature gets put in your hand or your army, all of its values reset to 0.

 ## Values